Super J-Cup (2016): Reception

 Super J-Cup: 6th Stage received mixed reviews from the critics.
 The tournament was appreciated match-wise and performance-wise but most of the critics panned the event due to its NJPW-favorite booking and much outside interference in several matches instead of competitive matches.

-Larry Csonka of 411Mania gave the August 21 tournament final show a final score of 6, rating it average and citing that "As a whole the tournament was under whelming, poorly booked and even over booked at times.
-This was an overly long show, a show with a lot of ups and downs and one that felt way too long at the end; a show should not feel like a chore to sit through.
-There were some great outings on the show, but the combination of the bad along with a largely dead crowd and story heavy (run in filled) booking didn’t allow the show to fully succeed in my opinion.
-It was a rough night that could have done with some self editing; less is more a lot of the time.
-Overall this is an average at best show."

 TJ Hawke of 411Mania called the August 21 show "a rather sluggish show", rating it 5, with "The big tag matches did not deliver, and Taichi's involvement really dragged down the actual tournament.
 However, a handful of matches were quite pleasant, and those ***+ (three star plus) matches are worth checking out."

 Kevin Pantoja of 411Mania rated the first round of the tournament a score of 6.5 and considered it "a bit of a disappointment" in comparison to the previous Super J-Cup tournaments and criticized the booking of the tournament including the elimination of Bushi and Daisuke Harada from the first round and dominance of NJPW wrestlers in the first round.
 He rated the final show 5 and called it "not so good", citing "This show was long and it felt even longer.
 The tournament matches ranged from shitty to pretty good and nothing stood out.
 The multi-man tags were both pretty good, while the two Jr. Tag Title matches were split.
 The Bucks/MCMG was more of the same, but the NOAH one ruled and was the match of the night.
 The Super J-Cup was not only strangely booked but it was a severe disappointment and was extremely underwhelming."